kirin-team/kirin/README.md

 ## Community

-The Turbo community can be found on [GitHub Discussions](https://github.com/d-one-company/glimpse/discussions), where you can ask questions, voice ideas, and share your projects.
+The Turbo community can be found on [GitHub Discussions](https://github.com/d-one-company/kirin/discussions), where you can ask questions, voice ideas, and share your projects.

-Our [Code of Conduct](https://github.com/d-one-company/glimpse/blob/main/CODE_OF_CONDUCT.md) applies to all glimpse community channels.
+Our [Code of Conduct](https://github.com/d-one-company/kirin/blob/main/CODE_OF_CONDUCT.md) applies to all Kirin community channels.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## License

 Distributed under the AGPL v3 License.
-See our [License](https://github.com/d-one-company/glimpse/blob/main/LICENSE) for more information.
+See our [License](https://github.com/d-one-company/kirin/blob/main/LICENSE) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>